aidlx/ghostscan/README.md

+# Work-in-progress

+This project is still WIP.
+Many scanners are suboptimal and needs to be developed further.

 # ghostscan

 ghostscan is the grab-it-run-it-read-it toolkit for responders who need a fast gut check on a Linux host.
 Drop the binary on a box, run it once, and ghostscan walks the kernel, procfs, bpffs, systemd, cron, sockets, and more to surface the things an attacker would rather you never notice.